DimagregUPT/api-security-jwt/README.md

-# api-security-oauth-jwt
+# api-security-jwt

-## API Security - Implementation of Authentication and Authorization for a RESTful API (OAuth, JWT)
+## API Security - Implementation of Authentication and Authorization for a RESTful API using JWT

-This project involves creating a RESTful API in Node.js that implements authentication and authorization mechanisms, specifically OAuth and JSON Web Tokens (JWT).
+This project involves creating a RESTful API in Node.js that implements authentication and authorization mechanisms, specifically JSON Web Tokens (JWT).

 ### Project Overview